VolunteerCrowd is a Certifying Organization for the PVSA

 How Does PVSA Certification Work?

 That depends on a few things.
 First, the volunteer coordinator must remember the student’s contribution, so don’t be shy.
 Introduce yourself, check-in during the project, and thank your contact for the opportunity.
-Next, your connection must be a representative of the nonprofit.
+Next, your connection must be a representative of a verified nonprofit or school.
 What does that mean?
 Students cannot list a parent’s, sibling’s, friend’s (or their own!) name and email as the primary contact.
 The contact’s email should match the organization.
-(Good example: firstname.lastname@example.org.
-Questionable example: email@example.com).
+(Good example: firstname.lastname@example.org; questionable example: email@example.com).
 Listing accurate and valid contact information is the best way to get your hours approved.
 Otherwise, students risk not having volunteer hours approved.
 Contact us with any questions.
 Or, visit the official President’s Volunteer Service Award website.

 It depends how far back you volunteered and the guidelines we receive from Points of Light.
 VolunteerCrowd will certify hours when you subscribe to the College and Career Advantage Plan.
 We verify hours during the subscription period.
 That means if you join April 1st, 2022, VolunteerCrowd verifies hours from April 1st, 2022 to April 1st, 2023.
 However, we can verify past hours by prorating the College and Career Advantage Plan.
 For example, if you want hours verified from April 1st, 2021 to March 31st, 2022, VolunteerCrowd will bill you separately.
 Additionally, you need an active plan to order your official service transcript through Parchment for colleges, universities, and employment.

 Need some inspiration?
 Student Spotlights